linesky/Linux.soft.list/README.md

-# hard.bas.boot
+# color.game

-hard disk builders to freebasic
+this is a game to learn color names words